IgniteUI/igniteui-docfx/en/components/query-builder.md

 ## Templating

-The Ignite UI for Angular Query Builder Component allows defining templates for header and search value using the following predefined reference names:
+The Ignite UI for Angular Query Builder Component allows defining templates for the component's header and the search value using the following predefined reference names:

 ### Header

 Passing content inside of the `igx-query-builder-header` allows templating the query builder header.
-The [`IgxQueryBuilderHeaderComponent`]({environment:angularApiUrl}/classes/igxquerybuilderheadercomponent.html) component provides a way to hide the legend by setting the [`showLegend`]({environment:angularApiUrl}/classes/igxquerybuilderheadercomponent.html#showLegend) input property is set to false.
+The [`IgxQueryBuilderHeaderComponent`]({environment:angularApiUrl}/classes/igxquerybuilderheadercomponent.html) provides a way to hide the legend by setting the [`showLegend`]({environment:angularApiUrl}/classes/igxquerybuilderheadercomponent.html#showLegend) input property to false.

  The code snippet below illustrates how to do this: